simonmichael/hledger/doc/SPEC-lots.md

 The scope of a pool is per-account for AVERAGE and global (across all accounts holding the commodity) for AVERAGEALL.

+The global (*ALL) methods are only coherent when every account holding the commodity uses them: a non-participating account's disposals would skip the global validation, and (for AVERAGEALL) its acquisitions would not update the global pool even as pool updates rewrite its lots' costs.
+So mixing a global method with any different method for one commodity is rejected at load time (`journalCheckLotsMethodCoherence`): for each lot-tracked commodity, the method is resolved for every base account holding it, and if any resolves to a *ALL method, all must resolve to the same method.
+Local methods (FIFO, LIFO, HIFO, SPECID, AVERAGE) may be mixed per account freely; an unused account's conflicting tag is harmless.

 Under AVERAGE methods the lot subaccount name omits the cost component (`{2026-01-15}` rather than `{2026-01-15, $50}`): the running cost would otherwise change on every acquisition, making the subaccount unstable